Fire Emblem: The Binding Blade: Legacy

 The Binding Blade would have a profound effect upon subsequent entries in the series.
 Main protagonist Roy, together with Marth from Shadow Dragon and the Blade of Light and its sequels, was included in Super Smash Bros.
 Melee for the GameCube: the characters were not removed for the Western release, giving audiences their first wider look at the Fire Emblem series through the characters.
 Combined with the positive reception and sales of Advance Wars, which altered Nintendo's view that tactical role-playing games would be unsuccessful in the West, this resulted in the next Fire Emblem title being localized.
-This game, titled Fire Emblem: Rekka no Ken in Japan and released in the West as Fire Emblem, is a prequel to The Binding Blade set twenty years prior and following Roy's father Eliwood.
+This game, titled Fire Emblem: The Blazing Blade, is a prequel to The Binding Blade set twenty years prior and following Roy's father Eliwood.
 While Nintendo of America was willing to localize The Binding Blade, the workload of localizing Fire Emblem: The Sacred Stones meant that the idea needed to be scrapped, leaving The Binding Blade exclusive to Japan.
 All subsequent Fire Emblem titles to date, except Fire Emblem: New Mystery of the Emblem for the Nintendo DS in 2010, have been released overseas.